enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

   Accessor method that returns a pointer to the contained EOS object, if ``this`` curently holds the EOS object of type ``T``.
   Otherwise, a ``nullptr`` is returned.
-  The program aborts with an error, if ``T`` is a type that :cpp:class:`!EnzoEOSVariant` is incapable of holding.
+  The program aborts with an error if ``T`` is a type that :cpp:class:`!EnzoEOSVariant` is incapable of holding.
   A non-``const``-qualified version of this method also exists.

   This is a counterpart of the ``std::get_if`` template function.